adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_5/ForDummies.md

 This means `EXPECT_CALL()` should be read as expecting that a call will occur _in the future_, not that a call has occurred.
 Why does Google Mock work like that?
 Well, specifying the expectation beforehand allows Google Mock to report a violation as soon as it arises, when the context (stack trace, etc) is still available.
 This makes debugging much easier.

-Admittedly, this out is contrived and doesn't do much.
+Admittedly, this test is contrived and doesn't do much.
 You can easily achieve the same effect without using Google Mock.
 However, as we shall reveal soon, Google Mock allows you to do _much more_ with the mocks.

 ## Using Google Mock with Any Testing Framework ##
 If you want to use something other than Google Test (e.g. [CppUnit](http://apps.sourceforge.net/mediawiki/cppunit/index.php?title=Main_Page) or